 This project, led by the University of Exeter in cooperation with the University of Leiden, has been generously funded by the Arcadia Fund.

-We aim to record on film all the regular Mandaean rituals which occur during the calendar year, and if possible, those which mark the human lifecycle (birth, marriage, death, etc).
-We also aim to interview as many priests as possible about their knowledge, training, community role and their views of the future.
-Two fieldworkers have been doing this work, one a trained Mandaean priest himself, Yuhana Nashmi, and the other, Marta Marsano, a PhD student working on an ethnographic thesis connected with the Mandaeans.
+We have recorded and edited videos of most of the regular and major Mandaean rituals.
+We have also interviewed priests about their knowledge, training, community role and their views of the future.
+Two fieldworkers have been doing this work, one a trained Mandaean priest himself, Yuhana Nashmi, and the other, Marta Marsano, a PhD researcher working on an ethnographic thesis connected with the Mandaeans in Iran.

-Aramaic words: In the videos on the 'rituals' pages of the website, we have used the conventions used by linguistics specialists, but the subtitles of the interviews reflect a more user-friendly convention, which we hope will be easier to read for non-specialist viewers.
+Aramaic and Arabic words: In the videos on the rituals pages of the website, we have used the conventions used by linguistics specialists, but the subtitles of the interviews reflect a more user-friendly convention, which we hope will be easier to read for non-specialist viewers.
 We apologise for these inconsistencies.

 Most of our interviews are in Arabic.
 Our priority is preservation of the Mandaean priests' words in their original form; we have used English translation and paraphrase where our resources have permitted.
 Where we have used simple paraphrase, we have indicated this in the intro to the clips.